JoshuaSBrown/JoshuaSBrown.github.io/docs/MythiCaL/mythical_tutorial_2.md

 States (DOS) of disordered semiconductors.
 We will use the that approximation here, but if one actually knew the shape of the DOS it could be used instead.

-One of the chief approximations of Gaussian Disorder Model used by Bassler is that the energies assigned to sites are uncorrelated.
+One of the chief approximations of Gaussian Disorder Model used by B&auml;ssler is that the energies assigned to sites are uncorrelated.
 This means we can randomly assign energies from the DOS to each of the sites without considering that sites in close proximity might be energetically similar.
-Thankfully the c++ library comes with a very nice random number generator.
+Thankfully the c++ standard library comes with a nice random number generator.

-In the code snippet below we know the total number of sites so a vector equal to the number of sites, each site has an index and thus each index of the vector **site_energies** contains the energy associated with that particular site.
+In the code snippet below, we know the total number of sites, so a vector instance equal to the number of sites is first initialized.
+Each site has an index and thus each index of the vector (**site_energies**) is assigned the energy associated with that particular site.

 ```c++